bolonobolo/bolonobolo.github.io/_posts/2020-03-20-fight-phishing.md

 - [Phishtank](https://www.phishtank.com/)
 - [Openphis](https://openphish.com/)
 - [PhishFindR](https://github.com/mitchellkrogza/Phishing.Database)

-The first thing to do is to report and vote for phishing sites, the easy way is to follow the instruction written on the amazing blog of the [CyberV19 volunteers](https://cyberv19.org.uk/2020/03/20/helping-the-fight-against-phishing/) about voting system on Phishtank.
-When the link reaches a good number of votes it is marked as phishing, then it will be put in the blacklist update of Phishing Army and automatically inside your Pihole.

 ### Add Phishing Army blacklist to your Pihole
 To add the Phishing Army black list to your Pihole simply add the list to the list file in the path  ```/etc/pihole/adlist.list``` file in your Pihole installation.